usafa-astro-331/Astro-331-2023-Spring/lab 00 metrology/README.md

 } // end function loop()
 ```

 Instead of using delay, this sketch constantly runs as fast as it can.
-If it's time to write data, it will write data to the serial port.
+If it's time to write data (every 100 milliseconds), it will write data to the serial port.
 This method is better than `delay()` because it allows Arduino to continue running and performing other functions.

 In the Arduino ecosystem, this method of program control is often called BWD (blink without delay).
 However, this example is better than the default BWD example because of how it measures the time delay.